pupilfirst/wd301-scripts/best-practices/milestone/README.md

 1. You have to implement the React Suspense feature for the `ProjectDetails` and the `MemberList` Components:

-2. You have to integrate the `ErrorBoundary` for both the components similar to the `ProjectList` component.
+2. You must integrate the `ErrorBoundary` for both components similar to the `ProjectList` component.

 3. Make sure to update the Application to a PWA and ensure the Lighthouse Audit report is successful.